Together, we’re transforming lives. Twice.

-The CRS Fair Trade Fund supported Trade Aid, a non-profit organization created to find employment for the rural poor of northern Ghana.
+The CRS Global Impact Fund supported Trade Aid, a non-profit organization created to find employment for the rural poor of northern Ghana.
 The fund helped women procure straw during their harvest season so that the weavers could have access to straw during the lean season when it became more expensive.
 The traditional woven baskets are internationally known as Bolga baskets and are widely appreciated for their forms, designs and colorful patterns.
 The Bolga baskets are usually woven in straw of Vetiver grass, commonly known as elephant grass.
 Baskets from Trade Aid are available through our partner, Serrv.